Pierre-Lannoy/wp-device-detector/DEVELOPER.md

-# Developing for Device Detector
+# Developing with Device Detector

 Before starting to explain how to use Device Detector from a developer point of view, I would like to thank you to take the time to invest your knowledge and skills in making Device Detector better and more useful.
 I'll only have one word: you rock!
 (OK, that's two words)